Most yoga is challenging for everyday people.

 NeuroYoga™ leverages “Neuroplasticity” to achieve long-lasting resilience against stress.

 The brain, mind, body, spirit connection

-Yoga can supposedly improve depressive symptoms and immune function, as well as decrease chronic pain, reduce stress, reduce anxiety, and lower blood pressure, and more.
+Yoga can supposedly improve depressive symptoms and immune function, as well as decrease chronic pain, reduce stress, reduce anxiety, and lower blood pressure, obtain inner balance, and more.
 These claims have all been made by yogis over the years, and it sounds like a lot of new age foolishness.
 However, everything in that list is supported by scientific research.

 What neuroscience is revealing about yoga, meditation and mindfulness is exciting because essentially it's starting to catch up with yogic wisdom — yoga, meditation and mindfulness improve your brain/mind/body/spirit connection and makes you stronger, healthier, more relaxed, and more capable of self-actualization.

 NeuroYoga™ postures and breathing techniques can accerlerate the process by using “NeuroPatterning™”.

 Visit Classes/Workshops/Retreats for more information or attend our programs.